 Researchers have developed a new biofuel manufacturing process, creating crude oil from wet algae in less than 60 minutes.
 Even better, byproducts from the process are recycled to aid in growing more algae.
 Unlike other methods, the algae does not need to be dried, saving time and money, and the system runs continuously, not in batches.

 Algae biofuel production often uses petroleum-based NPK (Nitrogen, Phosphorus Potassium) fertilizers to grow algae.
 Over half of US NPK fertilizer is imported.
 In addition, algae biofuel facilities are generally based in deserts where the sun is strong and water scarce, yet it uses large amounts of water.
 It takes overÂ three gallons to produce one gallon of algae fuel.

 Biodiesel (fatty acid methyl ester) derived from oleaginous microbes—microalgae, yeast, and bacteria—can effectively displace both petroleum diesel and biodiesel produced from plant oils, according to the findings of a new study by a team from Utah State University.
-While this is excellent news, there is one […]

 Researchers at the Energy Dynamics Lab at Utah State University are attempting to create a cost-effective biofuel made from Algae.
 This has the potential to change the future of transportation in America.